Billboard Music Award for Top Artist

 This article lists the winners and nominees for the Billboard Music Award for Top Artist.
 The award was first given in 1993, entitled #1 World Artist.
-It was retired during the 1994 ceremony but returned again the following year under the title Artist of the Year.
+It was retired during the 1994 ceremony, but returned the following year under the title Artist of the Year.
 It was later renamed to its current title in 2011.
-Drake is the only artist to have won the award three times.
-Taylor Swift is the most nominated artist in this category with eight nominations.
+Taylor Swift is the artist with the most win in this category, won the award four times.
+Swift is also the most nominated artist in this category with ten nominations.

+The first artist to receive this honor was Whitney Houston in 1993 due to her massive success of The Bodyguard.
+Houston also took home a then record breaking 11 awards in one night.

 Winners and nominees

 Winners are listed first and highlighted in bold.